mujdecisy/mapperr/README.md

 ```

 ## Usage
 Your classes' attributes are needed to be annotated with their types like `int`, `str`, `Book`, `List[Book]`.
 Parameterized constructors are not suitable, you can use it with plain objects which has most trash work.
+You can also fill your required options with param `op_required` as string list.

 **`to_obj( dict_data: dict, destination_class: Type ) -> object`**